 Ever since Star Wars: Episode VII — The Force Awakens was released, fans have been itching to know the nature of the connection between Luke Skywalker and Rey.
 Many people have theorised that the saga's new protagonist is in fact Luke's daughter.
 But as this early Star Wars concept reveals, the link between the two characters is far more obvious than that...

 George Lucas' Original Concept Was Very Different

 Star Wars: Episode IV - A New Hope went through a lot of changes before it finally made its way to the big screen.
-The first script featured Luke Skywalker as a grizzled Rebel Alliance general, called Starkiller, and this later got made into a comic book.
+The first draft featured Luke Skywalker as a grizzled Rebel Alliance general, called Starkiller, and this later got made into a comic book.